anshusahani8577/E-Commerce--Data-Analysis-using-Python/README.md

-# E-Commerce: Analysis using Python
+# E-Commerce: Data Analysis using Python

 Sales &amp; Profit Of Store

 1.⁠ ⁠You need to calculate the monthly sales of the store and identify which month had the highest sales and which month had the lowest sales.